-There are several types of compensation that may be available to motorcycle accident victims, depending on the nature of the crash.
+Several types of compensation may be available to motorcycle accident victims, depending on the nature of the crash.
 If you or a loved one was injured in a motorcycle accident, you may seek compensation for the following:

 Compensation for your injuries is especially relevant to bikers: The vast majority of motorcycle crashes involve men ages 45 to 54, followed by men ages 25 to 35.
 Both age groups represent prime income-earning years.
 A family can be left without a primary wage earner as the result of a motorcycle crash.

 Florida law allows accident victims to bring civil actions in cases involving liability.
 The laws, however, are quite complex and require the expertise of an experienced personal injury attorney.